RedHatQE/carbon/docs/definitions/provision.rst

     credentials:
       - name: beaker
         auth_url: <Beaker server url>
-        keytab: <your keytab file, must be in your assets directory>
+        keytab: <your keytab file, must be in your scenario workspace dir>
         keytab_principal: <The principal value for your keytab>
         username: <username>
         password: <password>